 - Histotechnologist (HTL).
 Also known as histologists, these technologists work in the pathology lab and are trained in the preparation of tissue samples used to diagnose disease.
 They help the pathologist to analyze small sections of body tissue that have been removed from a patient.
 The tissue sample undergoes special preparation before being examined under a microscope to look for evidence of disease, such as cancer.
 HTLs perform more complex procedures than histologic technicians (HTs; see below) and may supervise their work.
 They usually have a bachelor degree and have completed an accredited HTL program.

 - Histologic technician (HT).
-HTs perform routine specimen preparation from biopsies, a task that usually involves slicing thin pieces of human tissue and mounting them on glass slides for examination under the microscope by the pathologist.
+HTs perform routine specimen preparation, a task that usually involves slicing thin pieces of human tissue and mounting them on glass slides for examination under the microscope by the pathologist.
 Usually, HTs have completed high school and an accredited histology program.

 - Phlebotomist (PBT): Phlebotomists, also called phlebotomy technicians, work directly with you, the patient, to draw your blood for laboratory tests using venipuncture or skin puncture.
 Usually, PBTs have completed high school and have received phlebotomy training, either through a program or on the job experience.
 Some may be certified.

 In addition, laboratories have people who manage the operations.
 While these professionals may not be performing tests on your samples, they are an important element in ensuring that the laboratory runs efficiently.
 Many labs are looking for laboratory professionals with advanced degrees and experience.